 - Ability to ensure the personal assistant(s) are appropriately trained including in any moving and handling needs, medical interventions, de-escalation of challenging behaviour, positive behaviour support strategies and any physical interventions as a last resort which may be required;

 - Ability to monitor and supervise carers;

 - Ability to set up a carer's employment and cease employment if necessary;

 - Ability to engage a service provider of an appropriate standard and ensuring the wellbeing of the child / young person is safeguarded, use of the Quality Checklist;

-- Ability to fulfil employers responsibilities including awareness of legal responsibilities (please refer to Employing a PA Factsheet) concerning employment, safeguarding and data protection;
+- Ability to fulfil employers responsibilities including awareness of legal responsibilities (please refer to Employing a PA Factsheet) concerning employment, safeguarding, data protection and Employer's Liability Insurance;

 - Ability to manage a bank account;